Spain or Portugal? which Iberian country is the best destination?

 Safety in Portugal or Spain

-We talked about things you don’t really need to worry about… travel safety in Portugal and Spain is another.
-Both Portugal and Spain are some of the safest and most peaceful countries to visit.
-You would need to be very unlucky to encounter any problem, particularly violent ones.
+We talked about things you don’t need to worry about… travel safety in Portugal and Spain is another.
+Portugal and Spain are some of the safest and most peaceful countries to visit.
+You must be very unlucky to encounter any problem, particularly violent ones.

 That being said, Portugal usually ranks higher than Spain.
 Portugal is just safe and relaxed.
-According to this rank, Portugal is the 3rd safest country in the world, while Spain is very safe but only ranks in the top20…
+According to this rank, Portugal is the 6th safest country in the world, while Spain is very safe but only ranks in the top 30…

 You should know that even in the safest countries in the world are areas that aren’t as safe and that you should be aware of your belongings everywhere, particularly in places with lots of people and lots of tourists.